 I’m learning that the people around me care deeply about the circumstances in my life, and how these experiences are impacting my health and relationship with Jesus.
 My husband, my LifeGroup, and my counselor have been incredible sources of hope and healing as I share what I’m processing.
 They’re also the people who will sit with me when my emotions and feelings seem too big to handle.
 Sometimes the connection looks different, but the people are constant.

 Who are your trusted people?
 And how much do they actually know about you?
+Consider talking about your trauma with trusted friends, or a mental health professional.

 2. I’m prayerfully trusting God.